freedomofpress/securedrop/docs/upgrade_to_tails_2x.rst

 There's no need to overwrite existing data, and doing so can take a long time.
 You should use a strong passphrase to encrypt the drive.

-.. tip:: If you plan on using this USB stick as a permanent backup, you will be
+.. note:: If you plan on using this USB stick as a permanent backup, you will be
     responsible for retaining this passphrase for the long-haul.
 If you only want to use this USB as an intermediary backup, and plan on discarding the data after a successful migration, you may discard the passphrase once all steps are